kevinkarl22/jFullPageScroller/README.md

 For better user experience, you can add a `href` attribute which would have the same value as the `jfps-target-section`.
 This is to ensure that each page can still be navigated even if the plugin did not initialized.

-You can customize the layout or look of the navigation menu as long as you retain the required attributes.
+`Note: You can customize the layout or look of the navigation menu as long as you retain the required attributes.`

 For example:
 ```html